gabriel-quina/badc/readme.md

-4. Edit "config.pl" and "config.php" to match DB name, DB user and DB user password, folder paths, program patha and other values.
+4. Edit "config.pl" and "config.php" to match DB name, DB user and DB user password, folder paths, program path and other values.
 There is a description on each value inside config.pl file.

-   Edit other mission requeriments, like amount of total human players, amount pf players per side,  amount of missions per virtual day, dyaly AF and city damage recover, damage to AF per each pilot killed and for each plane lost, etc...
+   Edit other mission requeriments, like amount of total human players, amount of players per side,  amount of missions per virtual day, dayly AF and city damage recover, damage to AF per each pilot killed and for each plane lost, etc...

 5. Load index.html and use you browser to check if all works ok.

-   Note!! : Remmeber to set correct perl path on all .pl files
+   Note!! : Remember to set correct perl path on all .pl files

    Note!! : Make sure scripts are in correct newline format (used dos2unix util if need)
             If you get script error can be because incorrect newlines translations